utsaslab/SplitFS/experiments.md

     * Reboot system
     * Run `uname -r` to ensure that system is booted with 4.13.0 kernel, and ensure that `/dev/pmem0` exists
     * `$ mkdir /mnt/pmem_emul`

+---

+### Experiment Setup

-3. SplitFS: `cd scripts/splitfs-setup; ./compile_splitfs.sh; cd ../..` -- This will compile splitfs strict
+1. SplitFS: `cd scripts/splitfs-setup; ./compile_splitfs.sh; cd ../..` -- This will compile splitfs strict
-4. LevelDB: `cd scripts/ycsb; ./compile_leveldb.sh; cd ../..` -- This will compile LevelDB
+2. LevelDB: `cd scripts/ycsb; ./compile_leveldb.sh; cd ../..` -- This will compile LevelDB
-5. YCSB: `cd scripts/ycsb; ./compile_ycsb.sh; cd ../..` -- This will compile YCSB workload
+3. YCSB: `cd scripts/ycsb; ./compile_ycsb.sh; cd ../..` -- This will compile YCSB workload
-6. SQLite: `cd scripts/tpcc; ./compile_sqlite.sh; cd ../..` -- This will compile SQLite3
+4. SQLite: `cd scripts/tpcc; ./compile_sqlite.sh; cd ../..` -- This will compile SQLite3
-7. TPCC: `cd scripts/tpcc; ./compile_tpcc.sh; cd ../..` -- This will compile TPCC workload
+5. TPCC: `cd scripts/tpcc; ./compile_tpcc.sh; cd ../..` -- This will compile TPCC workload
-8. rsync: `cd scripts/rsync; ./compile_rsync.sh; cd ../..` -- This will compile rsync
+6. rsync: `cd scripts/rsync; ./compile_rsync.sh; cd ../..` -- This will compile rsync

 Note: The <num_threads> argument in the compilation scripts performs the compilation with the number of threads given as input to the script, to improve the speed of compilation.